mastercake10/spaceio-docs/docs/plugin/advancedoregen/README.md

 ![AOG Showcase](./img/aog-showcase.gif)
 ## Features
 All features from CustomOreGen plus:
+- Works with a large varity of SkyBlock plugins, see [CustomOreGen](/plugin/customoregen/installation.html#supported-skyblock-plugins).
 - Simple configuration
   - Configuration via an inventory interface - No need to reload
 - [Selactable generators](./usage.md#generator-selector)